Wisdom Teeth Removal (What’s Involved?)

 Although wisdom teeth pain closely resembles TMJ pain or pain caused by a cavity, there are distinct differences.
 Your dentist will evaluate your teeth and take x-rays; however, these are the most common symptoms of cavity-causing pain.

-Cavity symptoms
+Cavity Symptoms

 • Sensitivity to hot and cold